 Psychotherapy Notes Sample: Copy-Ready Examples and Variations

-You’ll also get a clear, plain-language explanation of what “psychotherapy notes” are, how they differ from progress notes, and what typically belongs in each, so you can keep your documentation clean and consistent.
+This page gives you a complete, copy-ready psychotherapy notes sample, plus a few practical variations.
+It also covers what psychotherapy notes actually are, how they differ from progress notes, and what belongs in each so you can keep your documentation clean and consistent.

 Disclaimer: This is general educational information, not legal advice.
 Requirements vary by jurisdiction, payer, and setting, so check your local rules and organizational policies.